benmanbenman/vermillion/README.md

 Then `npm init` the folder and `npm start` it.
 You can then connect to the app at http://localhost:3001.

 # where should i host vermillion?
-I would recommend Heroku because it is free and fairly quick, but it should work on many other platforms.
-If you just want to try it out with your friends try localtunnel: https://localtunnel.github.io.
+I would recommend Heroku because it is free and fairly quick, but it should work on other platforms that support Node.js with Express.
+If you just want to try it out with your friends I would recommend hosting locally and using localtunnel to allow your friends to connect: https://localtunnel.github.io.

 # features
 - Persistent messages